 At UCC, we believe that all boys have the potential to lead.
-Because leadership begins in an understanding of oneself in the context of Our Shared Ideals, leadership opportunities are embedded in all aspects of the Prep program.
-Whether in academic group work, athletic pursuits, in group problem-solving situations at the Norval Outdoor School or in the hall at recess, opportunities exist for students to demonstrate effective leadership at all grade levels.
+Because leadership begins with an understanding of oneself in the context of our shared ideals, leadership opportunities are embedded in all aspects of the Prep program.
+Whether in academic group work, athletic pursuits, group problem-solving situations at the Norval Outdoor School or in the hall at recess, opportunities exist for students to demonstrate effective leadership at all grade levels.

 So that students take full advantage of these possibilities, we aim to cultivate creative habits of mind, develop good citizenship and teach practical leadership skills.
 It can occur in direct instruction, role-playing, discussion groups, literature studies or in an interaction between a student and teacher or coach.

-There are two School Committees at the Prep — one for Form 6 and the other for Form 7.
-Form representatives are elected by their peers, and their mandate is to represent the Form by raising current concerns and issues with the Assistant Head–Student Life.
-In addition, the representatives are involved in organizing events and sharing information about issues that concern their Forms.
+There are two school committees at the Prep — one for Form 6 and the other for Form 7.
+Form representatives are elected by their peers, and their mandate is to represent the form by raising concerns and issues with the assistant head of student life.
+The representatives are involved in organizing events and sharing information about issues that concern their forms.

-In upholding Our Shared Ideals and the Prep’s Core Values all boys in Forms 6 to 7 are expected to contribute to the Prep community by meeting certain citizenship requirements.
-Boys must be a "Morning Greeter" for a week at least once during the school year and be a door attendant for one Parents' Night.
-In addition, they must choose a minimum of two of the following roles, to be completed during the school year:
+In upholding our shared ideals and the Prep’s core values, all boys in Forms 6 and 7 are expected to contribute to the Prep community by meeting certain citizenship requirements.
+Boys must be a "morning greeter" for a week at least once during the school year and be a door attendant for one parents' night.
+They must take part in a minimum of two of these roles during the school year: